The first step to make before even optimizing your website for Google, is to check if your domain is under a penalty.

 From the list select GOOGLE / ORGANIC.
 What you see now in the report is the number of visits you get from Google search.

-Next, select the reporting period from the top right and go back as much as you can (preferably from January 2011 since Google released a major update, named Panda, in February 2011).
+Next, select the reporting period from the top right and go back as much as you can.

 What you need to do now is compare the dates that you see a major drop (or increase) in traffic with the dates that an update was released.

-Hint: You can also create annotations in the Google Analytics Report so as to mark the dates that a change was made in the same view as the report graph.
+Hint: You can also create annotations in the Google Analytics Report to mark the dates that a change was made in the same view as the report graph.

 If you see a sudden drop in traffic in a date (or close to the dates) that an update was released, then look in the moz report to see what kind of update it was and start reading on what you can do to recover.